max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 DoDelay(function (Function, optional), arguments (Array, optional) ) : DoDelay object
 	An object that makes it easy to schedule a function to run in the future (by frames or by seconds).

-		Example, showing all properties:
+		Example, showing all properties

-			var delayed = new doDelay();
+			var delayed = new doDelay()
-			delayed.func = function(){}; 					// the function to call after a delay delayed.args = ['test!', 1, 2, 3];				// function arguments should be given as an array
+			delayed.func = function(){} 					// the function to call after a delay delayed.args = ['test!', 1, 2, 3]				// function arguments should be given as an array
-			delayed.byFrame(10);							// this will print 'hello!' in 10 frames (function is called on the next frame if no argument given, or instantly if arg is '0') delayed.byTime(10);								// this will print 'hello!' in 10 seconds (function is called instantly if no argument given or if arg is '0') delayed.now();									// call the function with the given arguments now delayed.stop();									// this will cancel the scheduled function
+			delayed.byFrame(10)								// this will print 'hello!' in 10 frames (function is called on the next frame if no argument given, or instantly if arg is '0') delayed.byTime(10)								// this will print 'hello!' in 10 seconds (function is called instantly if no argument given or if arg is '0') delayed.now()									// call the function with the given arguments now delayed.stop()									// this will cancel the scheduled function

-		In one-liner format:
+		In one-liner format

-			new doDelay(func, args).byTime(5);				// calls function with arguments (as array) after 5 seconds
+			new doDelay(func, args).byTime(5)				// calls function with arguments (as array) after 5 seconds